 Left: Apollo victorious over the Python, by François Gaspard Adam.
 Credit: Steffen Heilfort, Wikipedia, CC BY-SA 3.0 Right: Pallas Athene Visiting Apollo on the Parnassus, by Arnold Houbraken.
 Credit: Public Domain

 Apollo fell in love with Cyrene, a Thessalian princess when he observed her wrestling a lion.
 This love affair produced two sons: Aristaeus, the demigod who invented beekeeping, and Idmon, an Argonaut seer, who predicted his own death (he was killed by a boar) in the Argonaut expedition but joined anyway.
 Apollo made Cyrene a nymph and the ancient Greeks honored her too by founding a colony named Cyrene.

 Among Apollos’ unhappy relationships is the one related to the fate of Cassandra.
 The main story of Cassandra says she was pursued and punished by Apollo.

-Apollo’s love to her was so strong that he decided to give her the gift of prophecy, which she wanted to possess so much.
-In return he was promised to get her sexual favors.
+Apollo’s love for her was so strong that he decided to give her the gift of prophecy, which she wanted to possess so much.
+In return, he was promised to get her sexual favors.
 Cassandra broke her promises and Apollo caused her that her prophecies would never be believed.